The Ultimate Guide to Boondocking

 Image by Mike Goad from Pixabay

-• Research potential locations thoroughly.
+Research potential locations thoroughly.
 Utilize apps, websites, and guidebooks to discover boondocking sites that suit your preferences.
-Consider factors like accessibility, amenities, restrictions, and terrain difficulty.
+Consider factors like accessibility (can your RV navigate the terrain?), amenities (will you have cell service?), restrictions (are generators allowed, is there a fire ban?), and terrain difficulty (are you comfortable with uneven ground?).

-• Anticipate potential challenges and pack accordingly.
+Anticipate potential challenges and pack accordingly.
 Research common boondocking issues and pack tools and supplies to address them, such as a flat tire repair kit, jumper cables, and basic plumbing supplies.
+A toolkit specific to your RV can also be a lifesaver.

 Choosing the Right Boondocking Location